KannonZenetism/the-red-archive/the-chronological-defense.md

 **Status:** Confirmed

 > **Language note (Value Neutrality):**
 > This record uses Zenetist diction.
-Legacy binaries like “true/false” are referenced only as historical labels and are translated where possible to **veracious/fallacious**, **coherent/incoherent**.
-Directional terms use **acclivous/declivous** rather than “up/down,” **centropic/entropic** rather than “ascend/descend.”
+Legacy binaries like “true / false” are referenced only as historical labels and are translated where possible to **veracious / spurious**, **coherent / incoherent**.
+Directional terms use **acclivous / declivous** rather than “up/down,” **centropic / entropic** rather than “ascend/descend.”

 ---